You can start a no shopping challenge and save money, starting right now.

 There were items in my closet I forgot I ever owned.
 My socks drawer was overflowing.
 I wanted to cry.
-There was just so many clothes.
+There were just so many clothing.

 How did I get to this point?
 How much money had I wasted?
 This question led me to test myself and take a clothing no shopping challenge for one year.